samuelmebrahtu/ai-enhanced-coding-exercise/README.md

 2. Set up environment variables:
    - Copy `template.env` to `.env`
-   - Fill in the required environment variables:
+   - Fill in the required environment variables, for example if you prefer to use OpenAI:
      ```
      INFERENCE_SERVER_URL=https://api.openai.com/v1
      MODEL_NAME=gpt-3.5-turbo-1106